erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/update-en.md

 #### Reboot your device
 > [!Warning]
-> Make sure to also change the UEFI image in Android, otherwise you may face a "blue screen of death" (BSoD) when booting Windows later.
+> Make sure to also change the UEFI image in Android, otherwise you may face a "blue/black screen of death" (BSoD) when booting Windows later.
 ```cmd
 adb reboot
 ```

 ## Finished!